-In this section EqualPayPortal takes you to the European Union and British equality instruments and the guidance associated with them.
+On this page you will find information about European Union and British equality legislation.
 You will also find information on the obligations on public bodies in Scotland and Wales.

 The European Union